 • Cost: Ranges from $100 to $700, reflecting clinical validity and technological sophistication.

-• Most Trusted: DNA methylation tests are considered the most reliable due to high accuracy and strong scientific support.
+• Most Trusted: DNA methylation tests are the most reliable due to high accuracy and strong scientific support.

 Frequently Asked Questions